Exceptional natural history expeditions,

 MEXICO’S COPPER CANYON

-We will again explore Copper Canyon, or Barranca del Cobre, on a memorable train adventure that will bring you dramatic scenery, natural history and Tarahumara Indians.
+In 2010, we will again explore Copper Canyon, or Barranca del Cobre, on a memorable train adventure that will bring you dramatic scenery, natural history and Tarahumara Indians.

-This expedition offers a unique combination of history of early explorers, contemporary Tarahumara Indian life, and the distinctive natural and geological heritage of the region.
+of early explorers, contemporary Tarahumara Indian life, and the distinctive natural and geological heritage of the region.

 Copper Canyon is one of the world’s biggest canyon systems.
 The striking volcanic scenery, bridges, tunnels, and villages are seen from the “train in the sky” and on walks.
 Today, 50,000 Tarahumara Indians live here much as their ancestors did.
 Wildlife is a unique blend of northern species at their southern range and tropical species at their northern limit.